fkie/iop_jaus_manipulator/README.md

 ## _iop_primitive_endeffector_fkie:_ PrimitiveEndEffector

 Control an end effector by velocity commands.
+Currently we assume the effort is equal to the velocity.
+TODO: use max velocity to determine the velocity from effort.

 #### Parameter: